clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

 CDDL / GPL issue -- most notably Canonical's Ubuntu -- and argue that distributing a binary kernel module alongside Linux does not infringe on the GPL nor the CDDL, since no derivative work has been created.
-The Clear Linux team does not share that optimistic view, and therefore zfs.ko must be built by the user under Clear Linux.
+Clear Linux does not share that view, and therefore zfs.ko must be built by the user under Clear Linux.

 To read the argument against shipping zfs.ko along with Linux: https://sfconservancy.org/blog/2016/feb/25/zfs-and-linux/